Creating a customer-orientated culture

 This poor communication of customer feedback results in individual employees not understanding how it impacts their roles and responsibilities, which in turn limits their ability to drive any change within the company and their desire to ‘live the brand’ and create a customer oriented culture.

 The inevitable conclusion to this lack of communication leading to lack of activity is that all parties will not perceive any value in providing feedback, and instead will simply look to build relationships with other parties.
+Solving th problems highlighted from analysis of customer feedback and acting upon the feedback is crucial.

 In order for this gap to be closed and a customer oriented culture to prevail, work needs to be done on translating customer feedback into the context of desired behaviours.
 This has to be looked at from all parties’ points of view i.e. Company, Customer, and Employee: